aksafathima/EARIN/LAB7/README.md

-# Date Management Prolog Script
+# Mini Prolog Project on Date Management
 Overview:

 This Prolog script provides robust functionalities for managing dates, particularly calculating working days while accounting for weekends and handling month-end and year-end transitions.
 It is tailored for the year 2024, a leap year, making it suitable for applications that require precise date calculations like project planning and deadline tracking.